mocaverse/partner-widget/oauth2.md

 }
 ```

-### 2. Get Realm ID of the current user
+### 2. Check User Registration

-Getting the Realm ID of a user.
+Check if a user id of your platform has been linked to Mocaverse.

 #### Request